Table of Contents

 Biodegradable coatings use polymers that dissolve or break down naturally in the body (e.g., PLGA, natural polymers).
 These are particularly promising for advanced formulations, including implants or site-specific delivery, where the carrier should disappear after drug release.
 Though still emerging in the mainstream pharmaceutical tablet coating space, they show strong potential for novel delivery systems.

 Hot-melt coating involves applying a molten mixture of waxes or polymers onto tablets.
 Once cooled, this forms a solid coat without using solvents.
-Advantages include solvent-free processing and potentially enhanced stability.
-Challenges include heat sensitivity of APIs and achieving uniform thickness.
+Advantages include solvent-free processing.
+This method is often performed using a Fluid Bed Coater (Fluidized Bed Processor), which allows for precise temperature control to melt the coating material without damaging the API.

 Nano-coatings use nanometer-scale materials or layered structures to add functional properties like improved photoprotection, controlled delivery, or site targeting.
 Though still largely experimental, nano-coatings have exciting opportunities for targeted or triggered release systems in the future.